Ladrillo/component-lifecycle/README.md

 ### `npm start`

-Runs the app in the development mode on localhost:3000
+Runs the React app in the development mode on localhost:3000

 ### `npm run server`